FBoucher/ReadingNotes/README.md

 A Solution to get an article to your eReader then collects your notes and generates a post.
 This is the third version of the solution.
 Every times it's to learn new technology.

+> This project is part of the [Stream-Projects](https://github.com/FBoucher/stream-projects).
+Those are projects that I worked online while streaming or while video recording.

 ## Previous Version

 ### Version 1